mammo0/openwrt-bpi-r2/README.md

         - **swig**
         - **xxd**
     - for OpenWRT see the official documentaion: **https://openwrt.org/docs/guide-developer/build-system/install-buildsystem#examples_of_package_installations**
+    - for restoring:
+        - **qemu-arm-static** (have a look at your distro documentaion for the right package) The static binaries must be registred via binfmt!
 2. Run **0_prepare.sh**
 3. Run **1_build_uboot.sh**
 3. Run **2_build_openwrt.sh**
 4. Run **3_build_images.sh**
+5. (Optional) Run **restore_config.sh** (Please have a look at the restoring section below for more information)

 The resulting images are placed in the `out` directory of this repository.